truefoundry/elasti/README.md

    helm upgrade --install elasti ./charts/elasti -n elasti -f ./playground/infra/elasti-demo-values.yaml
    ```

+If you want to enable monitoring, please make `enableMonitroing` true in the values file.

 ### 3. Create ElastiService Resource

    Using the [ElastiService Defination](#1-define-a-elastiservice), create a manifest file for your service and apply it.
 For demo, we use the below manifest.